tinayiluo0322/movie-recommendation-web-app/README.md

 ## Dependencies Installation and Setup

 ### Initialize Cargo Lambda
-1. Use the command `cargo lambda new <repository name>` to initialize the project.
+1. Use the command `cargo new <repository name>` to initialize the project.

 ###  Sign Up for Qdrant and Cohere
 1. Register for Qdrant to create a vector database cluster.
 Obtain the API key and cluster URL.